Supply is the taxable event in GST.And includes all form of supply like sale, transfer, barter, exchange etc.

 ‘Where goods are packed and transported with insurance, the supply of goods, packing materials, transport and insurance is a composite supply and supply of goods is a principal supply.’

 Further, section 2 (90) of the CGST Act defines ‘principal supply’ to mean supply of goods or services which constitutes the predominant element of a composite supply and to which any other supply forming part of that composite supply is ancillary.
 Thus, in cases where two or more taxable supplies of goods or services or both, are naturally bundled and supplied, then, it shall be treated as a supply of such principal supply.
-In case both supplies are predominant, say 50% each, then how this provision will apply is not yet known.

 Further, in case of a conflict, say between Schedule II (which deems an activity as goods or services) and composite supply, it needs to be seen which provision will be applicable.
 For e.g. in case of coating on steel rod, if the paint comprises of 60% and services 40% then will the transaction qualify as supply of goods (as per composite supply provision) or supply of services (as per sr. no. 3 of Schedule II).